KoushaAm/JobSearch/README.md

 5. Use the navigation menu to explore other pages such as the homepage, about page, and user profile page.
 6. Log out of your account when finished.

-## Contributing
-Contributions to the Job Search Website are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
-Ensure that your code follows the established coding style and conventions.

-## License
-The Job Search Website is open-source and released under the MIT License.

 ## Acknowledgements
 The Job Search Website was developed as a project for learning purposes.
-Thanks to the developers and contributors of the libraries, frameworks, and APIs used in this project.

-Feel free to customize this README file according to your specific project details and requirements.
-Provide instructions for setting up the project, explain the features and technologies used, and include any other relevant information to help users and contributors understand your website better.

 ## sign up page
 <img width="1440" alt="Screenshot 2023-05-28 at 2 38 50 PM" src="https://github.com/KoushaAm/JobSearch/assets/67440795/f0c4e892-8b84-4663-9443-3664ac9dfa8b">